AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of phase transitions

-with increasing speed in the earliest stages of its evolution.
+the earliest stages of its evolution.

 One of the basic

-concepts of current unitary calibration theories (see §B.6 " Unification
+concepts of current unitary calibration theories (see §B.6 "Unification

 of fundamental interactions.
 Supergravity.
-Superstrings. ") is the idea of spontaneous disruption of symmetry between different types of
+Superstrings.") is the idea of spontaneous disruption of symmetry between different types of

 interactions due to the formation of constant scalar fields j - so-called Higgs